 The Master of Education degree (M.Ed.) is designed for those who wish to prepare for careers as teachers, specialists, administrators, or supervisors in elementary or secondary schools.
 To be eligible for the degree, a student must meet the undergraduate requirements in Education, i.e., eighteen semester credits in Education, including student teaching, and must be offered admission to the degree program by the Dean of the School of Graduate Studies.
 The Master of Education degree is available for those doing major work either within or outside of the College of Education and Human Development.

-Course Requirements.
-A minimum of 32 semester credits is required for the M.Ed. degree, of which at least one-half must be at or above the 500 level.
+A minimum of 30 semester credits is required for the M.Ed. degree, of which at least one-half must be at or above the 500 level.
 No less than 12 credits, including 2 for the Independent Study Report (997), must be in a single field or an area of concentration (major).
 At least 6 credits must be in an area or cognate to the area of concentration.
 At least 6 credits must be in the Foundations of Education.
-A total of 16 credits may be taken off-campus.

 Students should contact the program or the School of Graduate Studies for current residency requirements.

 The independent study is designed to enable the student independently to investigate a topic related to the major field of study.
 The study may be a presentation, analysis, or discussion of information and ideas already in the literature of the field.
 The requirement is designed to ensure that a student can investigate a topic and organize and present a scholarly report on the investigation.